AlekseyAstakhov/diskomap/README.md

 # diskomap
-At the moment it contains something similar to a key-value collection with saving all operations to a log file for restoring the state, say, when the application is restarted.
+At the moment it contains wrappers around std::collections::BTreeMap and std::collections::HashMap with saving all operations to a history file for restoring the state, say, when the application is restarted.

+Saving to a file is done in a format similar to ndjson with the ability to use data integrity checks using checksums for each row or blockchain hashes.

+Easy convertation functional if you wanna change key-values types or change storing options.
+It is possible to use nostd map based collections.
-Also supports building arbitrary indexes by value.
+Also supports building arbitrary indexes by value content.

-This crate can be used as a replacement for traditional databases if all the data fits into RAM and you need very fast and competitive data access.
+This crate can be used for build in memmory databases if all the data fits into RAM or if you need very fast and competitive data access.

-Currently in draft development.

 ### License